Contact

 Higher through manual intervention

-Costs & prices in direct comparison
+Costs & pricing: direct comparison

 Cost factor